EOSullivanBerlin/CV/README.md

 ## Skills

 #### Problem solving
-My experience in Makers has convinced me that new syntax and frame works can be picked up quickly and easily.
+I am confident that new syntax and frame works can be picked up quickly and easily.
 However, a good programer is distinguished from a bad one by their approach to problem solving.
 Test Driven Development is my compass when I have a programing problem to solve.
 I ardently follow the red, green and refactor cycle and when the days work is done I look upon my clean and well tested code with pride.

 #### Quick Study
 A large part of my motivation for changing my career was to challenge myself and learn something new.
 The learning curve at Makers was steep (just the way I like it) and three programming languages, four web frame-works, numerous testing frame-works and a philosophy for code craftsmanship and team work later and I can report that I have barely whet my appetite.

 #### Philosophy
 Agile was a completely new concept to me starting Makers - I am a new convert.
-Its efficacy was obvious during numerous team projects where we created web applications very quickly and easily.
-There are many aspects to Agile that I could rave about but what I am most impressed with the way it simultaneously addresses issues at multiple levels of abstraction, from the individual, team, the clients role, communication and company.
-Its clear from the small taste I have had that adopting this philosophy at any of the levels will positively impact performance but together the benefits are far more than the sum of there parts.
 I want to work in a company that believes in and implements these methodologies.

+## Why did I become a programer
+I have always been interested in science and technology .
+At the age of sixteen I won second place for Biology in the BT Irish Young Scientist Award.
+I designed and conducted a population study of mosquitos in the marshes around my house (I was a strange child).
+I went on to study Microbiology in University where I had some of the best experiences of my life tinkering with microbe genes.
+Perhaps it was the way undergraduates are taught but I felt that my creative side was being over-looked.

+To remedy this I pursued a career in film.
+I learned a great deal about how to communicate ideas through storytelling.
+However, over time I realised that I missed the challenge of solving novel problems.
+Luckily, this Goldilocks tale has a happy ending because I discovered coding which excites both hemispheres of my brain.

 ## Education

-#### Makers Academy (July 2017 to September 2017)

-A 12-week intensive development bootcamp, emphasizing:
-- Pair-Programming
-- Test Driven Development
-- Object Oriented Design
-- Ruby, Rails, Javascript, Node.js, Angular.js
-- Rspec, Jasmine, Mocha
-- PostgreSQL

-#### Salford University (2010 – 2013)

-- Video and sound production(BA) 1.1

-#### National University of Ireland Galway  (2006 to 2010)

-- Microbiology, BsE (Hons) 2.1
+A 12-week intensive development bootcamp with Makers Academy First Class Honours Video and Sound Production from Salford University Upper Second Class Honours in Microbiology from NUIG

 ## Experience
 #### Simpleshow (2015 to Present)
 *Concepter*